kkernick/antimony/README.md

 ***

-Antimony is a [fast](./docs/Speed.md), [powerful](./docs/Profiles.md), [customizable](./docs/Configurations.md), and [secure](./docs/SECCOMP.md) sandboxing application.
-It’s dynamic dependency resolution, and extendable design makes it trivial to sandbox applications and seamlessly integrate in the shell and desktop environment.
+Antimony is a [fast](./md/Speed.md), [powerful](./md/Profiles.md), [customizable](./md/Configurations.md), and [secure](./md/SECCOMP.md) sandboxing application.
+Its dynamic dependency resolution and extendable design makes it trivial to sandbox applications and seamlessly integrate in the shell and desktop environment.

 ## Installation
 Antimony is available for:
 * Debian-Based Distributions (Ubuntu)
 * Arch-Based Distributions

-Releases provides packages for all three distribution types, which can be installed with your package manager of choice.
+Releases provides packages for both distribution types, which can be installed with your package manager of choice.

 Antimony relies on the following runtime-dependencies:
 * `glibc`